-The Augsburg Plärrer is a great alternative to the Oktoberfest in you're in Bavaria at that time of yearNext on: 31 March-13 April 2013
+The Augsburg Plärrer is a great alternative to the Oktoberfest in you're in Bavaria at that time of yearNext on: 20 April - 4 May 2014

 That's me on the right with my girlfriend and a friend of hers in Dirndl dresses in one of the beer tents.
 Note that I'm drinking dark beer (Dunkles), well worth a try at the Augsburg Plärrer!

 I used the "tilt-shift" technique for this shot of the Plärrer grounds from the ferris wheel.
 The big tent-like structure is the Binswanger, stage of many of my best debaucheries.

 The Steckerlfisch experience.
 Clockwise from top left: the fish roasting away, giant pretzels (Breze) are the perfect complement, and below, friends of mine enjoying the finished product.

 The Plärrer can trace its roots back to the old city market festivals or “Dults” which have been held in Augsburg for over 1000 years.
 The festival was officially called the Geplärre until 1978 and moved to its current location outside the old city walls in 1878 because it was getting too noisy for comfort.

 After World War One no alcohol was served for almost 10 years until 1927.
 The first beer tent appeared in 1930.